palaa159/Docs/Tutorials/12-Win7_VM_Installation.md

-# Installing Windows 7 VM in VirtualBox
+# Windows 7 VirtualBox Guide

 Some of the software compatible with OpenBCI products requires a Windows operating system.
-If you have a non-windows computer, you can still use this software through a Wondows virtual machine on VirtualBox.
+If you have a non-windows computer, you can still use this software through a Windows virtual machine on VirtualBox.

+## Installing Windows 7 VM in VirtualBox

 ![Ova Settings](../assets/images/ova-set.jpg)